Alauddin Husain Shah: Conquest of Kamrup-Kamatapur

 The Panbari Mosque was thought to have been built by Husain Shah to commemorate the Kamata victory.

-In 1499, Husain Shah's general Shah Ismail Ghazi led an expedition to the Kamata Kingdom.
-Husain Shah's army imprisoned King Nilambar of Kamata, pillaged the capital city and annexed the territory up to Hajo.
+Nilambar, the Khen dynasty ruler of Kamata Kingdom, had expanded his territory up to Kamrup on the bank of the river Baranadi in the east, and river Karatoya in Bengal in the south.
+Taking advantage of the Abyssinian anarchy in Bengal, he consolidated his territory by constructing a road from his capital to Ghoraghat in Dinajpur.
+In response, in 1498, Alauddin Husain Shah prepared to invade Kamatapur.
+His campaign was aided by the defection of a minister of King Nilambar.
+In 1499, Husain Shah invaded Kamatapur with his army, which reportedly consisted of 24,000 infantry, cavalry and a war flotilla.
+Nilambar had taken strong defensive measures in his capital of Kamatapur, and constructed a string of forts across his kingdom, including forts in Sadullapur, Ulipur and Jaldhaka.
+Husain's army started marching towards Kamatapur by taking fort Fatehpur in Sadullapur, while the navy started from Ekdala.
+Husain Shah personally defeated the combined army of local kings Rupnarayan, Manakumar, Lakshmana and Lakshmimana, whereas Husain Shah's general, Shah Ismail Ghazi, marched straight to Nilambar's capital.
+After a long siege, Ismail defeated and imprisoned King Nilambar of Kamata, pillaged and destroyed the capital city and annexed the territory of Kamatapur and Kamrup up to Hajo, 16 miles from Guwahati, the capital of Assam.
+A colony of Afghans was left behind at Hajo to set up administration, and prince Danyal was appointed viceregent of Kamatapur.
 The victory was publicly recorded in an inscription at Malda.

 Odisha campaign

 According to the Madala Panji, Shah Ismail Ghazi commenced his campaign from the Mandaran fort (in the present-day Hooghly district) in 1508-09 and reached Puri, raiding Jajpur and Katak on the way.
 The Gajapati King of Orissa, Prataparudra Deva was busy in a campaign in the south.
 On hearing the news, he returned and defeated the invading Bengal army and chased it into the borders of Bengal.
 He reached the Mandaran fort and besieged it, where the general had taken shelter.
 The general managed to escape along with some of his soldiers.
-Rest of the forces of Bengal were routed, and the fort was occupied by Prataparudra's army.
-Intermittent hostilities between the Bengal and Orissa armies along the border continued throughout the reign of Husain Shah.
+Rest of the forces of Bengal were routed, and the fort was besieged by Prataparudra's army.
+However, due to the treachery of one of Prataprudra's officers, the siege had to be raised and the Orissan soldiers withdrawn.
+Intermittent hostilities between the Bengal and Orissa armies along the border continued throughout the reign of Husain Shah, and by 1515 Orissa was a vassal of Bengal Sultanate.